CloudLabsAI-Azure/AIW-DevOps/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T001-SBS.md

       ./deploy-infrastructure.ps1
       ```

-## Create the infrastructure from script
+## Create the infrastructure from the script

 You have already run the separate steps from the steps a number of times.
 The fact you can do this over and over again, is called idempotency.
 If you have not run all the lines in the `deploy-infrastructure.ps1` file, run it now.

-> Note: If you have run the previous steps, you can skip to Browse to the Azure Portal sectin
+> Note: If you have run the previous steps, you can skip to Browse to the Azure Portal section

 1. In your terminal window of the Codespace, open a PowerShell terminal by typing `pwsh` and run the `az login` command to login to your azure subscription